aricake/vc-talk/slides.md

 }
 </style>

+Part 1 - Economics of startups

 1. What's a startup?
 2. Where does the money come from and go to?
 3. Why? <br>
     a. 🦄

+Part 2 - How startups work

 4. Product Market Fit
 5. Investment
 6. Why VC funding is so cool*